 Refugees who have been given status will also miss out.
 These include parents, carers and older refugees for whom ESOL will be a lifeline, as well as refugees in employment.
 But the government cannot assume that a refugee who is in work will be able to afford ESOL classes.

 The majority of refugees are on low incomes so are unlikely to be able to afford fees and will therefore be confined to low skilled and low paid jobs where English is not a necessity, even if they are highly skilled doctors or lawyers for example.

 Without access to English classes, the feelings of isolation many asylum seekers and refugees face will be exacerbated.
 As people are forced to rely more on their own families and communities to interpret for them, therefore restricting their access to mainstream services, it will encourage the segregation of communities the prime minister is so worried about.

 We are campaigning for the government to reconsider these proposals, and urge others to join us.
 We know that cuts are being made across the board, but this is no reason to let the most vulnerable people in our society to suffer further.
 Moreover, if David Cameron is serious about encouraging integration and for new arrivals to the country to ‘understand British values’, he must now prove that he is committed to helping them do so.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.